Owloops/updo/README.md

 - `only`: Array of target names/URLs to monitor exclusively
 - `skip`: Array of target names/URLs to skip
+- `webhook_url`: Default webhook URL for all targets
+- `webhook_headers`: Default webhook headers for all targets
 - Other global settings apply to all targets unless overridden

 > **Note:** Command line `--only` and `--skip` flags override config file settings.